abbgrade/PsSqlTools/README.md

-# PsSqlTools
+# PsSqlUtils

-PsSqlTools is a PowerShell container module that aims to provide specialized and compatible modules that support the professional development of Microsoft SQL solutions in Azure and on-prem.
+PsSqlUtils is a PowerShell container module that aims to provide specialized and compatible modules that support the professional development of Microsoft SQL solutions in Azure and on-prem.

 ## The modules and their purpose